lab19digital/wp19/README.md

 After installation the server will run automatically.
 A theme called "default" is generated.
 To start the server in future, run `npm run dev` from the root.

+### Commands
+  `php wp-cli.phar generate_block block-name`
+This will generate all the required boilerplate for a block using the block-name specified.
+Once generated you can immediately start editing the custom fields to target this block.

 #### Wordpress Plugins

 Automatically installs the following plugins: